coder/semhub/packages/wrangler/README.md

 To avoid race conditions:

 - At the beginning, we will mark `syncStatus` to `queued` for all repos caught by the cron (which should exclude repos that have not been initialized or are still being synced by the previous cron job).
 - We will work on one repo at a time and that repo will be the only one with `syncStatus` set to `in_progress`.
 This is because the bottleneck is really the GitHub API and there is no point in parallelizing that.
+When that particular repo is done syncing, it will set the `syncStatus` to `completed` and update `syncedAt`.
-- When the workflow terminates, it will set the `syncStatus` to `completed` and update `syncedAt`.
+- If the workflow runs into an error, it will set that particular repo to `error` and restores the status of the other unprocessed repos (to be picked up in the subsequent cron).

 If the cron takes longer than the interval to run, at the very least, jobs that are `queued` and `in_progress` will be skipped and that new cron will take a shorter time to complete.